snabbco/snabb/README.md

 OSX support is currently tested only on amd64, and on a recent release (currently testing on Mountain Lion).
 It should work on other recent releases, and should work on ARM, ie iOS, although some tweaks might be necessary.
 As I do not have a suitable test machine for OSX support, testing is intermittent and there may be regressions.

-There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
-If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).
+There is currently no Windows support, although in principle Cygwin or Windows Services for Unix could be supported.
+If you want to do similar things using the Windows native APIs you should try [TINN](https://github.com/Wiladams/TINN).

 For the (optional) rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/rumpkernel/buildrump.sh) project, which is now included as a git submodule.
 The rump kernel is a way of [running parts of the NetBSD kernel in userspace as libraries](http://rumpkernel.org).
 At the moment support is partially implemented, planning to add more soon, in particular to be able to script the backend "hypervisor" part.
 There are some additional examples in `examples/rump` which is a port of the tests in buildrump.
 The rump kernel runs on many elf/Posix OS and architectures, currently tested on Linux x86, x64, ppc, arm and NetBSD x86, x64, FreeBSD 10 (with gcc).
 It does not currently run on OSX or Windows.